 What the cathedral is most known for are the impressive mosaic displays all throughout the interior and exterior of the structure.
 People travel from all across the globe just to experience these impressive, historical views.
 All of the revivalist-inspired mosaic artworks cover about 500 square meters in total, making the cathedral home to some of the most inspiring and prolific mosaic artworks of the 19th Century.

 Originally, the artwork inside St. Isaacs Cathedral were paintings.
 Over time, and due to the cold, damp conditions inside the cathedral, the paintings began to deteriorate.
 Karl Bryullov, one of the greatest painters in Russia during this time, was responsible for painting these masterpieces all along the inside of the cathedral along with other great painters of the day.
 Architect Auguste de Montferrand, the man responsible for most of the design and structure of the cathedral itself, wanted to recreate all the artwork using the mosaic interpretation.
-The painstaking procedure of reproducing these paintings as mosaics was introduced by Mikhail Lomonosov, but due to the vast volume of artwork, not all of the paintings could be recreated as coveted mosaics.
+The painstaking procedure of reproducing these paintings as ancient mythology mosaics was introduced by Mikhail Lomonosov, but due to the vast volume of artwork, not all of the paintings could be recreated as coveted mosaics.

 The mosaics inside St. Isaacs Cathedral are world-renowned for their lifelike features.
 The very materials were handpicked to covey likenesses to the various holy paintings through warmth and feel.
 For example, the tones of tiles for the hands were carefully chosen to exude the warmness of human flesh.
 The jewels glitter about the holy saints’ robes as if they were made of precious stones and even the textile features of the artworks were chosen to represent actual fabric.
-It was fine details like these that made the mosaic works of art that much more intriguing to spectate.
+It was fine details like these that made the religious mosaic works of art that much more intriguing to spectate.
 While the cathedral itself has undergone hundreds of various bouts of renovations, the mosaics works of art remain in their original state, being carefully preserved and watched over by cathedral staff and groundskeepers.

 Works of Art

-While the mosaic art pieces are original in their construction, the actual paintings were a rendition from previous holy sketches and artwork found within scripture.
+While the mosaic wall art are original in their construction, the actual paintings were a rendition from previous holy sketches and artwork found within scripture.
 The work that went into replicating the pieces with mosaics was grueling and extremely difficult.
 Given the time period, there were not a lot of machinery that could mimic the fine details that the mosaics portray today.
 Given that fact, the task of cutting the mosaics was often done by hand.
 Each piece had to be finely cut in order to fit into the grander image.
 Each tiny mosaic piece also had to go through multiple layers of toning since no piece could be too much lighter or darker than the last.
 It is speculated that the mosaic art pieces in total contain over 12,000 different shades and tones of color.
 What makes mosaics so captivating, after all, is the seemingly sporadic placement that has an incredibly scaled out design.
 Each piece had to coincide in both shape, size, and color in order to make the mosaics as impressive as they are today.
 Thankfully, there were artists that helped in the process and hundreds of individuals have come together over the centuries to make sure that the mosaics maintain their original luster.

 Some of these grand works of art include “The Passions of Christ,” known as iconostasis including the four evangelists in pendentives.
 Brilliant works of art such as the iconic “The Last Supper,” and portraits of Mary Magdalen glitter under the soft lights of the cathedral.
 Once a mosaic piece was done, the act of exemplifying it was not over.
 The cathedral itself has massive and impressive architecture.
 Everything from the domed roof to the cathedral ceilings was scaled in mind to make the cathedral as stunning as possible, even God would think so himself.
 Each artwork was meant to be presented under warm lights that made each individual tile glitter and sparkle when beheld by the public.
 The creations, using this kind of light play, become so alive that some patrons have sworn to be able to see the figures blink and move.